Kuznetsov-Ilia/hw-epilot/Readme.md

 - User Search Page: Allows users to search for GitHub users by their username.
 - User Result Page: Displays user information, including user photo, username, repositories count, and a list of paginated repositories.
 - Pagination: Repositories are displayed in a paginated manner, with a configurable number of repositories per page.
+- Caching: To optimize API usage and avoid reaching the limit of GitHub API rate, all requests are cached in IndexedDB or LocalStorage.
+This caching mechanism helps reduce unnecessary API calls by storing the fetched data locally, allowing for faster subsequent retrievals and a smoother user experience.

 ## Prerequisites